vincemann/cd-history/README.md

 ## features

-display recent history with indexes
+* display recent history with indexes with:
 * cd --
-cd into dir from histoty at index 3
+* cd into dir from histoty at index 3 with:
 * cd -3
-display whole history
+* display whole history with:
 * cd ---

 ## install
 run install.sh